 In some states, a dog owner is automatically responsible for dog bite injuries unless the victim was trespassing or intentionally provoked the dog.

 Your lawyer can help you demonstrate each of these points.
 They might use a variety of strategies to do so.
 For example, eyewitness testimony is often a powerful tool in dog bite injury claims.
-As such, a witness to the attack can provide insight into the series of events leading up to the attack as well as what happened during the attack.
+As such, a witness to the attack can provide insight into the series of events leading up to the attack, as well as what happened during the attack.

 Calculating Your Past and Future Damages

-A lawyer can help you identify all sources of compensable damages, including past damages and those damages which you will encounter in the future.
+A lawyer can help you identify all sources of compensable damages, including past damages and damages you will encounter in the future.
 Once you know the approximate value of your damages, you are in a position to negotiate a settlement with the dog owner and/or insurance company.